 Place: 18th in the grand final with 89 points

 The last time Nevena Božović represented Serbia at Eurovision was in 2013, when Moje 3 missed out on qualifying with”Ljubav je svuda”.
-It was better luck this time, however, “Kruna” made it to the grand final, where it placed 18th.
+It was better luck this time, however, as “Kruna” made it to the grand final, where it placed 18th.

 5. Albania: Jonida Maliqi – “Ktheju tokës”